 If this were America, there would have ben at least one swearing customer, angry over the delay and lack of luggage.
 Instead the scene is calm.
 There are two little girls, unaccompanied sitting next to me.
 Another woman who looks like a grandmother promises their father to keep and extra eye on them.
-Theres an obese tough looking native woman rocking her baby and when she catches my eye her frown turns into a smile.
+Theres a native woman rocking her baby and when she catches my eye her frown turns into a smile.

 Welcome to Canada.

 You can see the weather roll in which always makes my heart pick up.
 When your in the all white of cloud it tends to be a little bumpier.
 When we break through we are still flying over the endless sea of mountain tops.
 Peaks and valleys, peaks and valleys.
 Its hard not to think of death.
 The attendant pulls out a stack of tomato juice from one of the over head bins.
 Oh right, Canadians and Ceasars.
 They go hand in hand.

 The two little sisters remind me of me when I was little.
 Scrawny brown things, curly hair, all legs and eyes.
 One of the little girls, the youngest throws up in her bag and her older sister holds her hand and looks at me.